Mianyu: Death and succession

 Apart from military successes, Mianyu is credited with literary work named "Series of the Airi Study" (《爱日寨集》).
 He was one of the teachers of the young Zaichun, the Tongzhi Emperor.
 Empress Dowager Cixi and Empress Dowager Ci'an had him in high regard, mostly due to his moral character considered the most upright in his generation.
 Mianyu died on 9 January 1866 and was succeeded by his eldest son Yixiang.

 Family

-Mianyu was initially married to Ldy Guwalgiya, daughter of fifth rank literary official Bolin'e (博林额) since 1828.
+Mianyu was initially married to Lady Guwalgiya, daughter of fifth rank literary official Bolin'e (博林额) since 1828.
 In 1837, he married another Lady Guwalgiya, daughter of Guiliang (桂良) and elder sister of Princess Consort Gongzhong of the First Rank (Yixin's wife).
 Through the marriage with Lady Guwalgiya and Lady Hesheri, Mianyu was correlated with the most prominent Manchu clans.